tf664/2D-Black-Hole-Simulation/README.md

 Made with C# and Forms, which demonstrates gravitational lensing, event horizons, and photon spheres.

 <img src="readme-scr\blackhole-cs-simulator-demo.gif" width="550" alt="Demo GIF">
+| Recording shows some graphical defects, only visible in the recording.
+Colours appear solid in programm

 ## Features